 Given many of us that prefer jump racing to flat racing do so because the races are more involved, the table above is useful for those that want to pick out the races likely to produce more drama.
 These can also be the races that produce the most heartache too, seeing your horse stride out in front for most of the race only to lose it on the last couple of jumps.
-There is a nice mix of grade 1, grade 2, grade 3 and handicap races too.
+There is a nice mix of grade 1, grade 2, premier handicap and handicap races too.

 There are ten races that take place during the Cheltenham Festival that contain 17 or more fences, so it’s worth taking a closer look at them.
 The type of race is obviously what dictates the type of fence that horses and their jockeys will encounter, with all races on this list being steeplechases.
 Cheltenham isn’t like Aintree, so the fences don’t have quite the same sense of personality as the Liverpool course.

 Cross Country Chase

 The meeting’s longest race, taking place over three miles, six furlongs and 37 yards, is also the one that contains the most fences.
 Not only that, but the obstacles that horses have to cope with during the Cross Country Chase are tougher than those that they’ll jump during a standard steeplechase or hurdle event.
 Cross country races are designed to replicate the original jump racing events of yore.